 A Gantt chart is composed out of two axes – the vertical listing all the project tasks (or phases) and the horizontal representing a timeline.
 In the chart, each task is represented as a bar, where its length stands for the duration of the task, and the position on the timeline correlates with the start and end dates of each task.

-This way, the project manager can see all the project tasks, plan them out to meet the project schedule and then track progress as a project gets going.
+This way, the project manager can see all the project tasks, plan them out to meet the project schedule, and then track progress as a project gets going.

-All of this allows for more accurate planning and ability to evaluate the current situation of an ongoing project.
+All of this allows for more accurate planning and the ability to evaluate the current situation of an ongoing project.

 A Gantt chart was introduced as a powerful new tool in the 1910s and is still widely used today.
 Its popularity comes mostly from the ease of use and simplicity it adds to the project management process.
 To be more precise, the Gantt chart helps project managers in 3 distinct ways – creating a project outline, planning tasks, and tracking progress.

-There are two ways Teamhood users can create their Gantt chart – there is a traditional Gantt chart with a list of tasks in the Portfolio view and there is a Timeline view, that can be used as a modified Gantt chart to track dependencies and due dates.
+There are two ways Teamhood users can create their Gantt chart – there is a traditional Gantt chart with a list of tasks in the Portfolio view, and there is a Timeline view that can be used as a modified Gantt chart to track dependencies and due dates.
 Both of these options correlate with their designated task boards.
 Which creates a way to plan and then execute tasks in the most convenient manner.

 To create the traditional chart in Teamhood, use our new Portfolio feature.
 Get going by creating a new project and then simply start adding items.
-Teamhood supports multiple layers of tasks, thus you can begin with project phases, then divide them into tasks, and, if needed, give them subtasks.
+Teamhood supports multiple layers of tasks.
+Thus you can begin with project phases, then divide them into tasks, and, if needed, give them subtasks.
 Subtasks of each task are grouped in a box under the parent task.
 Letting you understand what needs to be done in each phase of the project and plan accordingly.

-In the portfolio Gantt chart, you can quickly assign tasks to your team members, define their dependencies and open the task details to add in additional information or a comment for the team.
+In the portfolio Gantt chart, you can quickly assign tasks to your team members, define their dependencies, and open the task details to add in additional information or a comment for the team.
 Choose a monthly, weekly, or daily view to adjust the level of detail you want to see.
-Once a task or a phase is finished, mark it complete and the task border will turn green in the Gantt chart.
+Once a task or a phase is finished, mark it complete, and the task border will turn green in the Gantt chart.

 If you are looking for something to simply visualize your Agile tasks based on their start and due dates and to draw dependencies, using a regular Gantt chart may not be ideal.
 For such cases, Teamhood offers the Timeline view.
-Similar to the portfolio view, here you can create tasks on a timeline, define their duration, assignments, dependencies, and other details.
+Similar to the portfolio view, here you can create tasks on a timeline and define their duration, assignments, dependencies, and other details.
 However, as the team manages their tasks on the task board, there is no task list on the left.

-The Gantt chart is an effective project management tool that stood the test of time and keeps on proving its worth even today.
+The Gantt chart is an effective project management tool that has stood the test of time and keeps on proving its worth even today.
 Managers from different fields and methodologies still use various modifications of the chart to track their projects and solidify plans.
 Showing us the true power of visualization.